vvrnck/urbanradar/README.md

 It's also possible to run Urban Radar on any docker friendly cloud product like Cloud Run, App Engine Flex, Kubernetes or EKS.

 ## Modules

+### `database`

+The `database` module is a PostgreSQL 14 database to store your data.
+Use this module to init your database if necessary.

 ### `core-api`